-Mr. Chong Choon Ming has 27 years' experience in the engineering and tool & die industry.
+Chong Choon Ming has 27 years' experience in the engineering and tool & dies industry.
 He joined Inmac EDM-Tools (M) Sdn Bhd in October 2004 as Production Manager and subsequently re-designated as Manufacturing Manager in 2008 and Senior Manufacturing Manager in 2010.
-He was promoted as Deputy General Manager with effect from 1 April 2015 and and subsequently to his current position as General Manager in Year 2017.

-His responsibilities in the company included sales and marketing, fine wire manufacturing operations, shipping and company operations.
+He was promoted as Deputy General Manager with effective from 1 April 2015 and subsequently to his current position as General Manager in Year 2017.
+His responsibilities in the company included sales and marketing, fine wires manufacturing operations of the wires.

 He completed his Diploma in Mechanical & Manufacturing Engineering from Tunku Abdul Rahman College in Year 1991.
-Upon graduation, he joined Siemens Sdn Bhd in Melaka as R&D Engineer.
+Upon graduation in year 1991, he joined Siemen Sdn Bhd in Melaka as R&D Engineer.
 He left to join Auto Parts Manufacturer Co.
 Sdn Bhd in Klang 2 years later and was working as Tooling Manager for 5 years.
 In year 1998, he joined a Japanese die casting company, Kenseisha (M) Sdn Bhd in Bangi as Production Maintenance Manager.
 He joined a high precision and automation company, Genetec Technology Sdn Bhd in Bangi 2 years later as Production Manager.
-In Year 2002, he joined Likom Caseworks Sdn Bhd in Melaka and was posted to Mexico plant to set up Engineering Department in Mexico.
+In Year 2002, he joined Likom Caseworks Sdn Bhd in Melaka and posted to Mexico plant set up Engineering Department in Mexico.